fritz-hh/scripts_NAS4Free/README.md

 - Controls shutdown (S5) or sleep (S3) of the NAS based on various parameters
     - If no computer that may access the NAS is online during a certain time (based on the IP address)
     - If the curfew is reached!
-- Prevents a shutdown / sleep during a configurable timeslot
+- (if requested) prevents a shutdown / sleep during a configurable timeslot
+- (if requested) Prevents a shutdown / sleep if another machine is accessing to the NAS using SSH
-- Prevents a shutdown / sleep to be issued when one of the above administrative tasks is running
+- Prevents a shutdown / sleep to be issued when one of the above administrative scripts is running
 - Reports the results in a log file.
 - Script to be started at NAS startup.
 The script runs as an endless loop